lightstep/cloud-native-observability/02 - customers-and-engineers.md

 define acceptable performance bounds, and thus the SLO is a contract between the customers and engineers themselves.
-Instead of thinking about observability as the ability to 'explore unknown unknowns' or 'quickly reduce search space during incidents', we can begin to think of it as a way to define and iterate on SLI's and use those to formalize SLO's with each other, setting and communicating expectations between apps and servers, transactions and resources, customers and engineers, managers and employees, teams and organizations.
+Instead of thinking about observability as the ability to 'explore unknown unknowns' or 'quickly reduce search space during incidents', we can begin to think of it as a way to define and iterate on SLIs and use those to formalize SLOs with each other, setting and communicating expectations between apps and servers, transactions and resources, customers and engineers, managers and employees, teams and organizations.
 The SLO becomes a mutually agreed upon instrument for talking about change, prioritizing work, or